gottacatchenall/ms_sampling_effort/manuscript.md

 environmental sensors have substantially increased the amount of in-situ data available to ecologists.
-Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling [@Strydom2021RoaPre], as although remote methods can be used to detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling, as although remote methods can be used to detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data in several
 ways: we only observe a small fraction of the variation of species interactions